rehierl/metalsmith-menu/readme.md

 You could even use the menu tree to merge all files into a single large file.

-See the `./examples` sub-folder for details.
+See the `./examples` sub-folder for details on how to traverse the menu tree.

 ## Usage